vsrinivas/fuchsia/docs/handles.md

 + A reference to a kernel object
 + The rights to the kernel object
-+ The process it is bound to (or if its bound to kernel)
++ The process it is bound to (or if it's bound to kernel)

 The '[rights](rights.md)' specify what operations on the kernel object are allowed.
 It is possible for a single process to have two different